 Set properties or update content of an individual cell.

-row - row number, starting with 0, or -1 for the [Result] button,
+row - row number starting with 0, or -1 for the [Result] button,

 color - background color of the cell, or 0 for

-style - 1 normal cell, 2 red highlighted text, 3 greyed-out text,
+style - 1 normal text, 2 highlighted text, 3 greyed-out text,

 type - 1 normal cell, 2 editable cell, 4 button, 0 for not changing the type.